inferno-framework/davinci-plan-net-test-kit/README.md

 ### Local Inferno Instance

-- download the source code from this repository
+- Download the source code from this repository
 - Open a terminal in the directory containing the downloaded code
 - In the terminal, run `setup.sh`
 - In the terminal, run `run.sh`